littledot/Permission-Nanny/README.md

 ## How do I make a request?

 Use one of the static factory methods to create a request; attach a listener to receive results; finally send the request to Permission Nanny with `.startRequest()`.
-See (lib/src/main/java/com/permissionnanny/lib/request/PermissionRequest.java) for detailed documentation.
+See [PermissionRequest.java] (lib/src/main/java/com/permissionnanny/lib/request/PermissionRequest.java) for more documentation - such as creating

 ```java
 WifiRequest request = WifiRequest.getConnectionInfo().listener(new SimpleListener() {